pankajtripathi/Information-Retrieval-CS6200/README.md

 Download IR_data/AP89_DATA.zip from the Dropbox Data link.
 Contact the TAs if you need the password.

 __Document Indexing__
 Create an index of the downloaded corpus.
-The documents are found within the ap89_collection folder in the data .zip file.
 You will need to write a program to parse the documents and send them to your elasticsearch instance.

 The corpus files are in a standard format used by TREC.
 Each file contains multiple documents.
 The format is similar to XML, but standard XML and HTML parsers will not work correctly.
 Instead, read the file one line at a time with the following rules: